MSBuild Variable Expansion

 There are some slight differences between the functions you can specify here and the methods that can be specified in a property expansion.
 One crucial difference is that you no longer have the ability to omit the parenthesis to specify a property/field.

-Also different from property expansion is that here each transform step is always producing a new set of items, even something like the intrinsic function Count()
+Also different from property expansion is that here each transform step is always producing a new set of items, even something like the intrinsic function Count() produces a single item whose Include value is the number of items that were in the input.

 If the transform is a single quoted string it has the effect of mapping the Include value of each item into that string.
 Then after that metadata expansion is performed within the resulting string in the context of the item being processed.